Master of Arts: Counseling

 Overview of the M.A. in Counseling

 The master's degree is the first professional degree in counseling.
 Graduates holding this degree will gain the basic understanding and skills necessary for professional practice as a certified school counselor or licensed professional counselor.
-The program currently offers three emphasis areas leading to the M.A. degree: School Counseling, Couples and Family Counseling and Mental Health Counseling.
+The program, which is primarily delivered in a face-to-face format with some online courses available, currently offers three emphasis areas leading to the M.A. degree: School Counseling, Couples and Family Counseling and Mental Health Counseling.

 The Counseling Program is accredited by the Master's in Psychology and Counseling Accreditation Council.

 All emphasis areas meet the educational requirements for licensure as a professional counselor in Missouri.
 Students pursuing licensure will also need to complete the supervision requirements and pass the National Counselor Exam.
-Eligibility for school counselor certification is based on meeting requirements of the Missouri Department of Elementary and Secondary Education (DESE) for grade point average, the Missouri School Counseling Content Assessment (MoSCA), and the Missouri School Counselor Evaluation System (MEES).
+Eligibility for school counselor certification is based on meeting the Missouri Department of Elementary and Secondary Education (DESE)’s certification requirements, including grade point average and passing scores on all required assessments and exams.
 Students receiving certification as a school counselor are certified to work in all levels of K-12 education (e.g., elementary, middle, high school).
 The couples and family and mental health emphasis areas are designed for students who wish to work in a variety of settings other than the public schools, such as community colleges, four-year colleges, specialized areas in large universities (e.g. career planning and placement), the court system and community-based mental health services.
 Several students also go on for advanced degrees.

 Requirements for Admission